mauriciofierrom/ruby-training/t1/meta_monkeys/README.md

   ...
 ```

 Then we create our own class `clase` (which is actually a factory but I'll try and make a real
 class sometime).

+Now, here things get a turn for the complejo (complex).
+We start using METAPROGRAMMING.

+> Abusing metaprogramming can lead to some nasty results that vary from a
+nightmare of an app design, to actual security vulnerabilities.
+> From the app design part, it can be useful for sharing code but the downsides of using it wrong parallel
+> with inheritance's.
+You must be really sure that the abstraction is the right one, and if not, it is really costly to change the code.
+> From the vulnerabilites side, using `send` & `eval` pose various security issues. `send` allows to execute
+> private methods of objects, as it just bypasses encapsulation. `eval` straight up allows arbitrary execution of code.
+> So, Handle with care :tm:.
+If you're a toddler rubyist, do not use.

 We use `instance_eval` to evaluate all the block passed as a parameter to the `clase` method
 in the context of the newly created instance.
 It's counterpart and archenemy is `class_eval` which,